pyfar/sofar/docs/examples.rst

     sofa.add_attribute("Temperature_Units", "degree Celsius")

-A SOFA object can be verified using
+After entering the data, the SOFA object should be verified to make sure that your data can (most likely) be read by other applications.

 .. code-block:: python

     sofa.verify()

-This will check if all mandatory data are contained, if the names of the data are complient with the SOFA standard, and if all data have the correct data type and shape.
-This is a good try to make sure that your data can be read by other applications.
+This will check if all mandatory data are contained, if the names of the data are compliant with the SOFA standard, and if all data have the correct data type and shape.
+This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.

 Note that you usually do not need to call ``sofa.verify()`` separately  because it is by default called if you create write or read a SOFA object.
-This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.To write your SOFA object to disk type
+To write your SOFA object to disk type

 .. code-block:: python

     sf.write_sofa("your/path/to/SingleHRIR.sofa", sofa)

 It is good to know that SOFA files are essentially netCDF4 files which is based on HDF5.
-The can thus be viewed with `HDF View`_.
+They can thus be viewed with `HDF View`_.

 To read your sofa file you can use